spockbots/city/docs-source/source/edu/python.rst

     if __name__ == "__main__":
         run_led()

-The first line tells us to use python to run the program.
+The first line tells us to use Python to run the program.

-The if __name__ line tells us to run the next lines (e.g. the function) as functions are not run when we define them.
+The if __name__ line tells us to run the next lines (e.g. the function) as functions are not run when we simply define them.